Workforce Innovation and Continuing Education

 Health Care

 The WI Division provides customized health and safety training for employers in the college’s seven-county service area in addition to health care courses for the general public.
-Courses include but are not limited to topics such as: Certified Nursing Assistant (CNA), Phlebotomy, Emergency Medical Technician (EMT), Advanced EMT, Electronic Medical Records, CPR/First Aid, Medical Coding, Blood-borne Pathogens, and American Heart Association Training.
+Courses include, but are not limited to topics such as: Certified Nursing Assistant (CNA), Phlebotomy, Emergency Medical Technician (EMT), Advanced EMT, CPR/AED/First Aid, Medical Coding, Blood-borne Pathogens, and American Heart Association Training.

 Transportation and Logistics

-The WI Division provides many transportation and logistics course options in the college’s seven-county service area including Forklift Driver Training, CDL Training, Customized Logistics Courses, Motorcycle Safety, and Defensive Driving.
+The WI Division provides many transportation and logistics course options in the college’s seven-county service area including Forklift Driver Training, CDL Training, Motorcycle Safety, and Defensive Driving.
 CDL options include Class A CDL, Class B CDL, refresher courses, and endorsements including School Bus, Passenger, and HAZMAT.

-The WI Division provides a host of different courses that are designed for the personal enrichment of residents in the college’s seven county service area, but are not necessarily linked to employment opportunities.
-Course examples include, but are not limited to topics such as: Concealed Weapons Permits, Sewing, Cake Decorating, Painting, Children’s STEM Camps, etc. If there is a topic of interest, please reach out as courses are constantly being added.
+The WI Division provides a host of different courses that are designed for the personal enrichment of residents in the college’s seven-county service area, but are not necessarily linked to employment opportunities.
+Course examples include, but are not limited to topics such as: Concealed Weapons Permits, Culinary Courses, Painting, Children’s STEM Camps, etc. If there is a topic of interest, please reach out as courses are constantly being added.

 Continuing Education Units (CEUs)